Challenging assumptions about how we live on the earth and protect our environment.

 So begins my new book, Falling Up: A Memoir of Second Chances, which drops today from Homebound Publications as part of their Little Bound Book Essay Series.

-When I spoke those words, I was speaking to an audience at the SXSW Eco festival on the morning of 5 October 2011.
+When I spoke those words, I was speaking to an audience at the SXSW Eco festival on that fateful morning in October 2011.
 Jobs had just died and many in the crowd had not heard the news.
 He was fifty six.
 (Readers of this blog may recall I wrote about it here and here and here back in 2011.)

 "Fifty-six," I write in the book.
 "As I stood on the stage that October morning in 2011, a couple of years shy of fifty myself, I couldn't help thinking--as perhaps many in the room were thinking, too, in the wake of the example of Jobs--what have I done with my life?"